 California Subject Matter Projects

-CRLP is part of an inter-segmental statewide professional development network comprised of the nine disciplines required for university admission (UC and CSU) and graduation from high school.
+CRLP is part of an inter-segmental statewide professional learning network comprised of the nine disciplines required for university admission (UC and CSU) and graduation from high school.
 Together we form the University of California Subject Matter Projects (CSMP).
 The overarching goal of the CSMP is to raise student achievement by:

 - Deepening teacher content knowledge and expanding their teaching strategies aligned with California Content Standards and Frameworks

 - Supporting teachers in the effective use of newly adopted, standards-based instructional materials